 Caitlin Brady is an educator, artist, and environmental justice advocate.
 She connected with CCATE in the autumn of 2016 when she began volunteering as a co-teacher of gardening and environmental education.
-Caitlin earned a bachelor’s degree from DePaul University and Millersville University and studied abroad at the Institute of MesoAmerican Permaculture where she pursued interdisciplinary studies in environmental science, agriculture, conservation, romance languages, art, literature, history, and more.
-She is honored to join the staff in 2021 and to be a part of growing the dreams of the CCATE community.
+Caitlin earned a bachelor’s degree from DePaul University and Millersville University and studied abroad at the Institute of MesoAmerican Permaculture where she pursued interdisciplinary studies in environmental science, agriculture, conservation and more.
+She joined the staff in 2021 and became a part of growing the dreams of the community.

 Diana Lugo Martínez

 Diana is a Mexican visual artist whose inspiration is her comunidad at CCATE Diana explores and creates with visual arts through analog photography, textiles, and painting.
 She also facilitates many of the adults programs including the Health Circle, Las Artivistas, and our new morning classes; moreover she pursues collaborations between CCATE and other organizations and individuals.
 For Diana, art is a powerful tool for social transformation through the creation of counter-narratives that challenge and reframe negative portrayals of immigrants living in the US.